dfgordon/vscode-language-integerbasic/README.md

 If you use the file extension `.bas`, you may want to disable all other BASIC language extensions, since they will likely use that extension also.
 You can use `.ibas` to encourage Integer BASIC to analyze the file while discouraging other BASIC.

+## Language Server

+The language server is usually bundled with the extension.
+If your platform isn't supported directly, you may still be able to use the extension by running `cargo install a2kit` from the terminal.

 ## Line Numbers

 The extension will treat line numbers as document symbols if they are explicit branch destinations.
 You can treat these line numbers just as if they were, say, function names in a modern language.
 For example, if `GOSUB 100` is found in the document, right-clicking on any reference to line 100 allows you to apply symbol manipulations such as `goto references` and `goto definition`.
 The text of any comment on or before the line will be used in the document outline and in line reference hovers.
 On the other hand, `rename symbol` cannot be used with line numbers.
-Instead, use the `renumber lines` command if you want to renumber.
+Instead, use the `renumber lines` or `move lines` commands to renumber (`move lines` will allow reordering).

 ## Managing Variables